 After lunch, we began our journey to Glasgow.
 You can exit Skye by using a ferry to Mallaig as well and it is really beautiful, but we wanted to drive through the scenic Glencoe valley again.

 Ahead of Loch Alsh we found a nice picnic spot.
 We had bought a disposable barbecue from one of Co-op markets on the way and some food to grill.
 We took help of nearby campers to fire up our barbecue and it was alive, we were all set.
 The picnic bag was out and it was chow time.
 This was the highest point of our trip, we absolutely loved the time together and it will always be one of our most cherished memories.
 The wife and the older child went walking in the icy cold stream below, I have no clue how they did it but it looked like they were absolutely loving it.
 The younger one and I were quick to decide that we were happy watching them go in icy waters.

 Soon we hit the road and in about an hour we were passing through the mesmerizing Glencoe valley.
 After Glencoe, we drove by the shores of Loch Lomond to Glasgow.
 As we approached the city, our reverie that we had lived over the past two weeks wthe dichotomy of being welcomed by concrete instead of surreal natural beauty, was almost disheartening.

 Had a flight back today.
 We were all packed and ready.
 We retuned the car to the rental car park across our hotel and walked about 5 minutes to get to the terminal.

 So this was it; while our vacation came to an end, our smiles did not.
-We had loads and loads of wonderful memories of this trip, something that we would reminiscence and cherish all our lives.
+We had loads and loads of wonderful memories of this trip, memories that we would reminisce and cherish all our lives.